Professors in art, design and graphic design

 Born in 1967, he lives and works in Paris.
 Between 1995 and 2002, Olivier Dollinger directed and delivered to the public a resuscitation mannequin named Andy: acquired by the artist, lodged with relatives, offered as a fictional object to a class of children, then made available to visitors at an exhibition.
 The mannequin was pampered, hijacked, kissed, heckled and abused until it was completely destroyed.
 An outlet for somewhat cruel fantasies, Andy was the revealer of an edifying sample of personalities.
 It is precisely human behaviour, physical and emotional, that the artist examines through performance, film, sound works and installations, surrounding himself when necessary with skills from outside the art world: bodybuilder, tuning enthusiast, gymnast, but also medium, hypnotist or magician.
 So many practices whose end goal lies in the demonstration, the manipulation or the prowess of the human body.
 When an artist invites the audience to come into contact with the afterlife through a medium (The Spirit Voices on Air, 2006), or when a hypnotist leads a group of Hollywood actresses into a state of hypnosis in the footsteps of the iconic Marilyn (Reverb (the Norma Jean Project), 2003), Olivier Dollinger lets us glimpse the interstices of reality where the unconscious is lodged: a place both human and cinematographic.
 As a witness to a restored scene or an actor involved in the arrangement of the work, the spectator is granted access to what the artist sees as a “new reality”, the idea that “the real and the virtual are not two separate dimensions and in opposition, but are the same form of our experience of contemporary reality”.

-Often carried out in a collective context, Jérôme Dupeyrat’s activities include art criticism, research and teaching, publishing and curating exhibitions.
-Since 2010, he has also been cooperating on a regular basis in artistic projects alongside artists and graphic designers: Laurence Cathala, David Coste, Brice Domingues and Catherine Guiral (L’agence du doute), Laurent Sfar (La Bibliothèque grise), etc. His areas of interest include the links between art, images, media, publishing and pedagogy.
-He is notably the author of a doctoral thesis (Les livres d’artistes entre pratiques alternatives à l’exposition et pratiques d’exposition alternatives, dir.
+Often carried out in a collective context, Jérôme Dupeyrat‘s activities include art criticism, research and teaching, publishing, curating and creation Through all these practices, he pays attention to the multiple relationships between art, publishing, images, media, pedagogy and politics.
+He is notably the author of the book En grève, Art et conflit social (éd.
+Lorelei, 2024), of a doctoral thesis (Les livres d’artistes entre pratiques alternatives à l’exposition et pratiques d’exposition alternatives, dir.
 Leszek Brogowski, Université Rennes 2, 2012), a collection of interviews (Entretiens : Perspectives contemporaines sur les publications d’artistes, Rennes, Incertain Sens, 2017), and numerous texts in journals, conference material, exhibition catalogues and artists’ publications.
-Together with Julie Martin, he is in charge of artistic programming at Trois‿a, in Toulouse.
+Together with Julie Martin, he is in charge of the publishing house Lorelei and of artistic programming at Trois‿a, in Toulouse.

 3D computer graphics